metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_profile_v1_manifest.md

 Optional:

 - `classpath` (String) Additional JVM classpath (use 'Linux' classpath separator)
-- `configuration` (Map of String) Legacy trait configuration parameters.Deprecated: for backward compatibility.
+- `configuration` (Map of String) Legacy trait configuration parameters.
+Deprecated: for backward compatibility.
 - `debug` (Boolean) Activates remote debugging, so that a debugger can be attached to the JVM, e.g., using port-forwarding
 - `debug_address` (String) Transport address at which to listen for the newly launched JVM (default '*:5005')
 - `debug_suspend` (Boolean) Suspends the target JVM immediately before the main class is loaded
 - `enabled` (Boolean) Can be used to enable or disable a trait.
 All traits share this common property.
 - `jar` (String) The Jar dependency which will run the application.
 Leave it empty for managed Integrations.
 - `options` (List of String) A list of JVM options
-- `print_command` (Boolean) Prints the command used the start the JVM in the container logs (default 'true')Deprecated: no longer in use.
+- `print_command` (Boolean) Prints the command used the start the JVM in the container logs (default 'true') Deprecated: no longer in use.

 <a id="nestedatt--spec--traits--kamelets"></a>